spot_img

 Introduction:

-In the world of automation, Programmable Logic Controllers (PLCs) play a crucial role in controlling and monitoring various industrial processes.
-To efficiently communicate with the outside world, PLCs rely on Input and Output (I/O) modules.
-In this article, we will delve into the fundamentals of I/O modules in PLCs, their significance, and how they contribute to the overall functioning of the system.
+In the rapidly evolving world of automation, Programmable Logic Controllers (PLCs).
+Play a crucial role in controlling and, moreover, monitoring various industrial processes.
+Additionally, to efficiently communicate with the outside world, PLCs rely on Input and Output (I/O) modules.

 1. Understanding PLCs: